pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_overview.md

 ### Get your PubNub keys

-- Sign in or create an account on the PubNub Admin Portal.
+- Sign in or create an account in the PubNub Admin Portal.
-- Create an app or use an existing one.
+- Create an app and keyset; obtain publish and subscribe keys.
-- Use the generated keyset (publish/subscribe keys).
-Prefer separate keysets for dev/prod.
+- Use separate keysets for dev/prod environments.

 ### Install the SDK

-##### SDK version
-Use the latest SDK version for features and security.
+Always use the latest SDK version.

-Install via RubyGems:

 ```
 `1gem install pubnub